janishutz/libreevent/notes.md

 - Load all orders of customer from db when selecting tickets and save to memory to check if ticket count has been exceeded or not.

-- Create function that updates currency for every event when updating currency globally.
+- Create function that updates currency for every event when updating currency.

+- Update files to import when deploying for included json files instead of secret.json files

 - Fix text field overflow (text too big for box)
 - Other optimization for seat plan editor